 4. You’re not getting paid what you’re worth

-5. It can lower confidence in your business
+5. It can lower your confidence in your business

-For more about discounting read my post: Why Discounting is Hazardous to Your Business.
+Want even more information about discounting, read my post: Why Discounting is Hazardous to Your Business.

-You can also spell out the way you work in your Frequently Asked Questions, have a look at my FAQ’s as an example.
+Another way you can communicate how you do business is to spell it out in a Frequently Asked Questions page on your website, have a look at my FAQ’s as an example.

-Now having said all that, be sure you exceed expectations and provide remarkable experiences for your clients.
-That way they are satisfied with their investment and they will be enthusiastic about recommending you to others.
+Be sure you exceed expectations and provide remarkable experiences for your clients.
+That way they will feel good about their investment and they will be enthusiastic about recommending you to others.

 Experiment to find the right balance between free and paid that works for you.
 Then clearly communicate the expectations and boundaries so people know how you work and what they can expect from you.

 If you take action on this you will be happier, more confident, and more profitable.
 Now who doesn’t want more of all that?
 Make the decision today to be courageous and take a stand to value what you offer.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
 You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to create meaningful and prosperous businesses.
 Grab your FREE copy of the special report ’7 Steps to Attract More Clients in Less Time’ plus business building tips, at: https://www.fireflycoaching.com.